microsoft/covid-vaccine-bot/policies.md

 * Are you a healthcare worker?
 	* This includes
-• Hospital staff with patient care responsibilities
+- Hospital staff with patient care responsibilities
-• Urgent care
+- Urgent care
-• Skilled nursing and memory care facility healthcare personnel (HCP) and residents
+- Skilled nursing and memory care facility healthcare personnel (HCP) and residents
-• Tribal health programs
+- Tribal health programs
-• Emergency medical services (EMS) providers and other first responders
+- Emergency medical services (EMS) providers and other first responders
-• All health care interpreters and traditional health workers in any setting within Phase 1a
+- All health care interpreters and traditional health workers in any setting within Phase 1a
-• HCPs in outpatient settings serving specific high-risk groups
+- HCPs in outpatient settings serving specific high-risk groups
-• Day treatment services
+- Day treatment services
-• Non-emergency medical transport (NEMT)
+- Non-emergency medical transport (NEMT)
-• Paid or unpaid caregivers (including parents or foster parents) of medically fragile children or adults who live at home
+- Paid or unpaid caregivers (including parents or foster parents) of medically fragile children or adults who live at home
-• Adults and age-eligible children who have a medical condition or disability who receive services in their homes
+- Adults and age-eligible children who have a medical condition or disability who receive services in their homes
-• All other outpatient HCPs
+- All other outpatient HCPs
-• Other HCP who provide direct service to people with I/DD and other high-risk populations.
+- Other HCP who provide direct service to people with I/DD and other high-risk populations.
-• Other public health settings, such as HCP serving WIC, or CBO’s with direct or indirect exposures (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))
+- Other public health settings, such as HCP serving WIC, or CBO's with direct or indirect exposures (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))
 * Are you a long term care resident or work in a long term care facility? (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))
 * Are you a K-12 educator or work in a licensed child care facility?
-	* This includes childcare providers, early learning and K–12 educators and staff (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))
+	* This includes childcare providers, early learning and K-12 educators and staff (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))
 * Are you age 65+? (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))
 * Do you work or live in a congregate setting?
 	* This includes all paid and unpaid healthcare personnel, all staff and contractors, including residents who meet the age requirements of Residential care facilities, Adult foster care, Group homes for people with intellectual and developmental disabilities, Other similar congregate care sites;
-• Hospice programs
+- Hospice programs
-• Mobile crisis care and related services
+- Mobile crisis care and related services
-• Individuals working in a correctional setting
+- Individuals working in a correctional setting
-• Adults and youth in custody 16 years and older (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))
+- Adults and youth in custody 16 years and older (see [here](https://sharedsystems.dhsoha.state.or.us/DHSForms/Served/le3527A.pdf))

 ## Oregon Regions